Kawasaki KR-1/KR-1S: Special models

 The KR-1R (D1,D2 models) was intended to compete with the more racetrack oriented 'SP' 250 two stroke models being produced by competing Japanese factories Honda, Yamaha, and Suzuki.
 It was sold only within the Japanese domestic market and retailed for some 599,000yen (559,000yen for S model).
-The 'R' featured larger 35mm carburetors, a close ratio gearbox, improved internal suspension components, different wheel rims, and came only in an Ebony/Green(Black/Green) color scheme - unique to the R. Total production is estimated at around 180 units and subsequently they are extremely collectible.
+The 'R' featured larger 35mm carburetors, a close ratio gearbox, improved internal suspension components, different wheel rims, and came only in an Ebony/Green(Black/Green) color scheme - unique to the R. Total production is estimated at 180 units and subsequently they are extremely collectible.

 In New Zealand, specifically for production racing, the Sports Production (SP/C3A) variant of the S model was produced.
 In very limited numbers, (less than 12 units) the SP was the based on a 'S' model and fitted with the 35 mm carburetors from the R model, and modified cylinder porting and compression ratio.